Training in Laboratory Animal Science

 Practical training is not a part of LAS 301/302/303

-Practical training offered at Dyreavdelingen-UiB 1-1 or in small group (max 5-6) Rodents
+- Practical training on rodents is offered at Dyreavdelingen-UiB 1-1 or in small group (max 5-6)

 - Handling rodents